My youngest brother has dealt with unhappy toes for several years now. Almost a decade, actually.

 Naturally, I shared the success with Facebook.

-And then, I decided to write a post sharing the wonderful essential oil blend for Athlete’s Foot.
+And then, I decided to write a post sharing the wonderful essential oil blend.
 Ok, so many people asked me to that I couldn’t say no.

-Essential Oils for Athlete’s Foot (or Magic Sauce for My Bro’s Gross Toes)
+Essential Oils for Happy Toes and Feet (or Magic Sauce for My Bro’s Gross Toes)

 - 20 drops Geranium Essential Oil